rehierl/abstract-properties/02-x-mathematics/03-0-relations/2-2-ex-sequences.md

 As can be seen, the transitive closure of a relation is difficult, if not impossible to visualize and clearly understand.
 That is because the amount of edges tends to blow up the more nodes and initial edges there are.
-Because of that, if not clear from a given context, and if applicable, one should always point out that what is visualized is the transitive reduction of the actual relation.
+Because of that, and if not clear from a given context, one should always point out that what is visualized is the transitive reduction of the actual relation.

 ```
-- (a presequent-to b)
+(a presequent-to b)
 =====================
 a -> b -> c -> d -> e
 ```